30 Mar CBD During Pregnancy

 Cannabis contains more than 100 different cannabinoids, the most abundant and well-understood being CBD (cannabidiol) and THC (tetrahydrocannabinol).
 Dominating the hemp plant, CBD is non-psychoactive and its interaction with cannabinoid receptors doesn’t cause a high.
 THC, the well-recognized compound associated with marijuana, is psychoactive and will cause temporary euphoric effects.

 In children and adults, the endocannabinoid system is tasked with keeping many of the body’s functions and physiological processes in balance.
 It’s through the cannabinoid receptors that CBD supports the endocannabinoid system and its efforts to keep the body in homeostasis.
-Over recent years, the natural health benefits of CBD have caused a growing demand for hemp-derived CBD supplements.
+Over recent years, the natural health benefits of CBD have caused a growing demand for hemp-derived CBD products.

 The endocannabinoid system plays a critical role in creating new life.
 The cannabinoids synthesized by the body, called endocannabinoids, are essential to the growth of the fetus and survival of a newborn.
 Whether the interaction of cannabis-derived cannabinoids with the endocannabinoid system can influence the natural process of development in a fetus needs to be investigated further.